teivah/designdeck/reliability.md

 Works by maintaining a sliding window, collecting arrival times of the most recent heartbeats

-Used to approximate arrival time of the next heartbeat and compute a suspicion level (how certain the failure detector is about a failure)
+Used to approximate the arrival time of the next heartbeat and compute a suspicion level (how certain the failure detector is about a failure)

 ## Rate-limiting (throttling)